 On the other hand, the God of the old covenant isn’t the relentlessly bad-tempered taskmaster some people make Him out to be.

 - The Old Testament scriptures describe Him more than once as “merciful and gracious, slow to anger, and abounding in steadfast love.”
 They refer to Him as a God who “does not deal with us according to our sins, nor repay us according to our iniquities” (Psalm 103:8-10 and Exodus 34:6-7).

 - Paul’s emphasis on grace and faith in the New Testament (as opposed to works of the law) didn’t start with him.
 This central biblical theme can be traced all the way back to Genesis: Abraham “believed in the Lord, and He accounted it to him for righteousness” (Genesis 15:6 and Romans 4:3 and Galatians 3:6).

 - The same idea appears in Habakkuk 2:4, where the prophet writes, “Behold, his soul is puffed up; it is not upright within him, but the righteous shall live by his faith” (ESV).
 In other words, grace isn’t just a New Testament idea; it’s a biblical idea.

-As a matter of fact, all of the biblical authors agree that God’s love and God’s judgment are actually two sides of the same coin.
+Bottom line: All authors of the Bible agree that God’s love and God’s judgment are two sides of the same coin.
 Fire can burn.
-Fire can also provide warmth and comfort.
+And fire can give warmth and comfort.
 It all depends on where we stand in relationship to the flame.
-Both Testaments reflect this truth, each in its own way.
+Both Testaments reflect this truth — each in its own way.

 If a title is currently unavailable through Focus on the Family, we encourage you to use another retailer.